Data Breach Fines: What You Need to Know

 Actions an attacker can take when their code is running on a user’s browser include:

 Fewer XSS bugs appear in applications built with modern web frameworks.
 These frameworks steer developers towards good security practices and help mitigate XSS by using templating, auto-escaping, and more.
 Understand how your framework prevents XSS and where it has gaps.
-There will be times where you need to do something outside the protection provided by your framework.
+There will be times when you need to do something outside the protection provided by your framework.
 This is where Output Encoding and HTML Sanitization are critical.
-OWASP are producing framework specific cheat sheets for React, Vue, and Angular.
+OWASP is producing framework-specific cheat sheets for React, Vue, and Angular.

 For XSS attacks to be successful, an attacker needs to insert and execute malicious content in a webpage.
 Each variable in a web application needs to be protected.
 Ensuring that all variables go through validation and are then escaped or sanitized is known as perfect injection resistance.
 Any variable that does not go through this process is a potential weakness.
 Frameworks make it easy to ensure variables are correctly validated and escaped or sanitized.